aitrenches/sorat/docs/project-overview.md

 ## Introduction

-SORAT (Schedule On Route And Transit) is an Electronic Traffic Management System Platform designed to transform port facility operations.
+SRT (Schedule On Route And Transit) is an Electronic Traffic Management System Platform designed to transform port facility operations.
 The platform leverages IoT, AI, and real-time data to streamline the movement of trucks, containers, and cargo, ensuring efficient, secure, and transparent port access and logistics.

 ## Business Context & Objectives

 Port operations face increasing complexity due to growing cargo volumes, security requirements, and the need for operational efficiency.
-SORAT addresses these challenges by:
+SRT addresses these challenges by:
 - Digitizing port access and scheduling
 - Enabling real-time vehicle and cargo tracking
 - Integrating all stakeholders on a unified platform